spidernet-io/spiderpool/docs/usage/install.md

 # Install

-the spiderpool need install webhook of kube-apiserver, so it needs tls certificates.
+the spiderpool needs install webhook of kube-apiserver, so it needs tls certificates.

-there are two ways to install it, the one is with cert-manager, the other one is generating self-signed certificate
+there are two ways to install it, the one is with cert-manager, the other one is to generate self-signed certificate.

 ## By Self-signed Certificates